WildKernels/susfs4ksu/README.md

 - Bypass the kprobe and tracepoint hooks used by the official KSU and MKSU, all susfs hooks are fully inlined now, including sucompat hooks.

 - Reverted the original uname spoof, a stock uname is already spoofed during compile time

-- MKSU based, so no overlayfs is required

 ## Apply SUSFS patches ##
 1. Clone this susfs branch with a **tag / release tag** or up to a commit message containing **"Bump version to vX.X.X"**, as they are more stable in general.